flatironhealth/fh-immuta-utils/doc/managing_configs.md

 # List of schemas where we want to enroll all tables in each schema
 schemas_to_bulk_enroll:
   - schema_prefix: "baz"
+    query_engine_target_schema: "foobar"  # Override target schema name in the Query Engine.
+Defaults to original schema
+    prefix_names_with_handler: true  # Prefix handler to data source and query engine table names.
+Defaults to false
+    prefix_names_with_schema: true  # Prefix schema name to data source and query engine table names.
+Defaults to false
 # Schema evolution enablement and naming templates
 schema_evolution:
   disable_schema_evolution: true